-Answer the following ouestions in 5 Marks ONE PAGE
+Answer the following questions in one page 5 Marks

 1. Draw the 7 pillars of NITI Aayog.

 Ans.
 7 pillars of effective governance:

 NITI AAYOG

 Pro-People fulfills aspirations of society as well as individuals Pro-Activity in anticipation of and response to citizen needs Participation involvement of citizenry Empowering women in all aspects Inclusion of all SC, ST, OBC, minorities, gareeb, gaon, kisaan Equality of opportunity for the youth Transparency making government visible and responsive